Shantonu-Acharjee/ShadhinAi.com/ReadMe.md

 - I can't follow myself
 - have to add most view post / most propular post
 - have to create notificashon for comments
+- i have to use page not found
+- i have to use custom sitemap.xml
+- tag is not editable problem solve